bee-queue/bee-queue/README.md

 Bee-Queue attempts to provide ["at least once delivery"](http://www.cloudcomputingpatterns.org/At-least-once_Delivery).
 Any job enqueued should be processed at least once - and if a worker crashes, gets disconnected, or otherwise fails to confirm completion of the job, the job will be dispatched to another worker for processing.

 To make this happen, workers periodically phone home to Redis about each job they're working on, just to say "I'm still working on this and I haven't stalled, so you don't need to retry it."
-The [`checkStalledJobs`](#queuecheckstalledjobsinterval-cb) method finds any active jobs whose workers have gone silent (not phoned home for at least [`stallInterval`](#settings) ms), assumes they have stalled, and re-enqueues them.
+The [`checkStalledJobs`](#queuecheckstalledjobsinterval-cb) method finds any active jobs whose workers have gone silent (not phoned home for at least [`stallInterval`](#settings) ms), assumes they have stalled, emits a `stalled` event with the job id, and re-enqueues them to be picked up by another worker.

 # API Reference